dstotijn/knowitallbot/README.md

 # KnowItAllBot

 KnowItAllBot is a chat bot that answers (most) of your questions, through the magic of the Wolfram Alpha REST API.
-Integration with the [MessageBird Chat API](https://www.messagebird.com/en/chat-api) makes it possible to ask the bot questions via WeChat, SMS, Telegram and WhatsApp.
+Integration with the [MessageBird Chat API](https://www.messagebird.com/en/chat-api) makes it possible to ask the bot questions via Facebook Messenger, WeChat, Telegram LINE and SMS.

 ## Demo

-[Add the KnowItAllBot on Telegram](https://telegram.me/KnowItAllBot) or sms your question to +31612345678.
+[Add the KnowItAllBot on Telegram](https://telegram.me/KnowItAllBot) and ask it anything.

 ## Requirements